SurveyMonkey/public_api_docs/includes/_overview.md

 <aside class="notice">SurveyMonkey recently released a v3 of our API!
 We've made some huge improvements with this version and we encourage you to check it out.
 If you already use our v2 API, you can find its documentation <a href="https://developer.surveymonkey.com/docs/overview/getting-started/">here</a>.</aside>

 The SurveyMonkey API is REST-based, uses OAuth2 for authentication, and returns responses in JSON.
-To get started you will need to determine if your app will eventually be published as Public or Private, determine which scopes you will need and if you need SurveyMonkey to approve of your use case tp publish, and register an app in our developer portal.
+To get started you will [register an app](#registering-an-app) in our developer portal.
+Before you register, you should determine if your app will eventually be [published](#publishing-an-app) as Public or Private and which [scopes](#scopes) you will need.
+If you are creating a Public app and using certain scopes, SurveyMonkey will need to approve your app before it can be published.
+Read more about [scopes](#scopes) and [publishing your app](#publishing-your-app) to determine if you should contact us before you begin to develop your app.

 Newly registered apps are given a draft state window in which developers can use all paid scopes for free when querying against the associated SurveyMonkey account for up to 90 days.
 No other SurveyMonkey accounts can authenticate a draft app.
-Before the 90-day period ends, you must publish it as either Public or Private and upgrade your account as needed.
+Before the 90-day period ends, you must publish your app as either Public or Private and upgrade your account as needed.

 SurveyMonkey lists code examples on [Github](https://github.com/SurveyMonkey) and monitors questions tagged as `surveymonkey` on [StackOverflow](http://stackoverflow.com/search?q=surveymonkey).
 If you have an SDK or example you would like added, let us know.
-We also offer limited email support for technical questions at [api-support@surveymonkey.com](mailto: api-support@surveymonkey.com).
+We also offer email support at [api-support@surveymonkey.com](mailto: api-support@surveymonkey.com).

 ###Registering an App

 When registering your app it is important to know if you will eventually publish your app as Private or Public and which scopes you plan to use.
-If you are createing a Public app, and the scopes you choose determine which paid plans your users will need and if SurveyMonkey will need to approve your app before it can be published.
+If you are createing a Public app, the scopes you choose determine which paid plans your users will need and if SurveyMonkey needs to approve your app before it can be published.
 Read more about [scopes](#scopes) and [publishing your app](#publishing-your-app) before you register an app.

 To register an app: